Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-Question 25
+No. 25
-Level 1
+LVL 1

 Question:
 Define a class, which have a class parameter and have a same instance parameter.

 Hints:
-    Define a instance parameter, need add it in __init__ method You can init a object with construct parameter or set the value later
+Define a instance parameter, need add it in `__init__` method.
+You can init a object with construct parameter or set the value later.

 Solution:
 ```python